richtastic/ff/src/3DR/wiki/app.md

 - test by using only 1-5 very correct pairs and seeing if the seeds are all that matters?
 	(don't subdivide till late)

+resolve intersection isn't using this?: --- only needed for groups ? pairs are always chosen A or B _resolveIntersectionLayered

+- groups: a lot of still floating points that would expect to be removed as obstructions ...